edgar-avilanfr/crypto_coding_challenge/README.md

 This is the result of the coding challenge which builds a data pipeline by retrieving prices from CoinGecko API.

 # Question from 1 to 7 using Databricks:
-In order to be able to use pyspark and save the results in my Unity Catalog, I chose to use it, so the files I attached can be simply uploaded into databicks and be run (We should use the .dbc files), but I also included the .ipynb files for you to be able to visualize it
+In order to be able to use pyspark and save the results in my Unity Catalog, I chose to use it, so the files I attached can be simply uploaded into databicks and be run (we should upload the .dbc files inot your Databricks workspace),  I also included the .ipynb files for you to be able to visualize it.

 # * questions1_to_7_using_databricks/questions1_to_4.ipynb
 1.- I conected to the CoinGecko API by providing a free tier API, in order to get the list of available coins, we can use:     'https://api.coingecko.com/api/v3/coins/list' API